GoogleCloudPlatform/community/tutorials/exporting-stackdriver-elasticcloud/index.md

 1. Go to https://cloud.elastic.co/login.
 A trial account provides suitable service to complete this tutorial.
 ![alt text](es_trial.png "Sign up for Elastic Cloud")

 1. Create an Elasticsearch deployment.
-This example is deployed on Google Cloud Platform in us-west1.
+This example is deployed on Cloud Platform in us-west1.
 ![alt text](create_es_deployment.png "Create an Elastic Cloud deployment")

 1. While the deployment is finishing up, make sure to capture the credentials and store them in a safe place.
 While the Cloud ID can be viewed from the deployment page, this is the only time the password for the elastic user is available.
 Visit the "Security" to reset the password if needed.
 When considering production environments, create new Elasticsearch credentials with tighter permissions and avoid using the elastic user.
 As [documented](https://www.elastic.co/guide/en/cloud/master/ec-cloud-id.html): "On a production system, you should adapt these examples by creating a user that can write to and access only the minimally required indices."